 - Camera – waterproof digital with extra batteries & memory card is recommended.
 Many guests use smartphones (there is NOT cell service on the river).
 A waterproof case is also highly recommended for protection and ease of use.

 - Bee sting kit for those allergic to bees.

 - Cards, Games, Books, Musical instruments, journal, etc.

 - Plastic garbage bags (2-3) for separating dirty/wet clothing

 AT THE LODGE OR IN CAMP:

-- 1 pair of evening shoes (tennis shoes, sandals, hiking shoes, etc.)
+- 1 pair of evening shoes (tennis shoes, sandals, hiking shoes, flip-flops or crocs acceptable at the lodges, etc.)